-- 2.1 Arlingclose's forecast is for the UK Bank Rate to remain flat until Q3 2016.
-Risks remain weighted to the downside.
-Arlingclose projects a slow rise in Bank Rate, the appropriate level of which will be lower than the previous norm and will be between 2 and 3% in the medium term - 2.2 The economic and interest rate forecast at Appendix 6 is provided by Monmouthshire County Council's current treasury management advisor.
+- 2.1 Arlingclose's forecast is for the UK Bank Rate to remain flat with a 25% chance of reducing further from 0.25%.
+Risks remain weighted to the downside. - 2.2 The economic and interest rate forecast at Appendix 6 is provided by Monmouthshire County Council's current treasury management advisor.
 The Authority, in its position as trustee, will reappraise its strategies from time to time in response to evolving economic, political and financial events. - 2.3 With short term interest rates still low, an investment strategy historically would have typically resulted in a lengthening of investment periods, where cash flow permits, in order to lock in higher rates of acceptable risk adjusted returns.
 The problem in the current environment is finding an investment counterparty providing acceptable levels of counterparty risk for investments of that duration. - 2.4 The Welsh Church Fund is permitted to utilise suitable Collective Investment Schemes/Pooled Funds, which enable the Authority to diversify the assets and underlying risk in the investment portfolio and at the same time providing the potential for enhanced returns.